CommanderErika/eeg-pyriemann-pipeline/README.md

     1. Calculates class centroids (Left/Right Hand) for the Test Subject and Training Set.
     2. Computes the optimal Rotation/Scale/Translation to align the Test Subject to the Training Domain (Centering -> Rotation -> Re-centering).

-4. Classification: Training linear classifiers (SVM, Ridge, LDA) on the aligned tangent vectors.
+4. Classification: Training linear classifiers (SVM, LDA, etc.) on the aligned tangent vectors.
 Using LOSO Cross Validation.